Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Conclusions

 A large degree of scale separation in a system can lead to difficulties in simulation, due to a lack of knowledge of the interaction between scales and a large computational cost.
 However, the use of techniques for handling mutliple scales in the models can provide the opportunity for large gains in computational efficiency.
 In particular, by combining a macrosolver employing a large integration time step on the slower dynamics and a microsolver for the full multi-dimensional system, the computational cost can be reduced while maintaining a large degree of accuracy of the solution.

-The gains in efficiency for simulating the QGDM provide insight into the potential for HMM methods in solving multiscale PDEs and highlight some limitations for accuracy.
+\revc{The system of equations for the QGDM describes a type of quasilinear system having fast dynamical modes that are coupled to the evolution of slow variables.
+Such a quasilinear system would undergo an instability in the absence of feedback on the slow variables.} The gains in efficiency for simulating the QGDM provide insight into the potential for HMM methods in solving multiscale PDEs and highlight some limitations for accuracy.
 The key to the efficiency of the HMM-like method used here is to separate the timestepping and solving of the slow, mean magnetic scale computation from the fast, convective scale computation.
-The fast equations are calculated on the smaller timestep $\delta t$ whereas the slower dynamics are updated only every $\Delta T $ steps, and the fluxes are integrated using a smoothing weight function over the period of time the slow dynamics are held steady.
-The difference between $\Delta T$ and $\delta t$ provides for a computational savings, as the larger $\Delta T$ is, the fewer slow scale solves are necessary.
+The fast equations are calculated on the smaller timestep \reva{$\Delta t$} whereas the slower dynamics are updated only every \reva{$\delta T $} steps, and the fluxes are integrated using a smoothing weight function over the period of time the slow dynamics are held steady.
+The difference between \reva{$\delta T $} and \reva{$\Delta t$} provides for a computational savings, as the larger \reva{$\delta T $} is, the fewer slow scale solves are necessary.

 The direct computation of the QGDM compared with the results from applying this HMM-like method indicates that this method accurately captures the dynamics within varying tolerances.
-For sufficiently small $\Delta T$, both the instantaneous and averaged dynamics show strong agreement, including the behavior of the Nusselt number, energy and vertical profiles.
-For larger $f > 2.5$ (and therefore larger $\Delta T$), the agreement is reduced for the instantaneous results, however the relative error is still bounded below roughly $10^{-1}$.
+For sufficiently small \reva{$\delta T $}, both the instantaneous and averaged dynamics show strong agreement, including the behavior of the Nusselt number, energy and vertical profiles.
+For larger $f > 2.5$ (and therefore larger \reva{$\delta T $}), the agreement is reduced for the instantaneous results, however the relative error is still bounded below roughly $10^{-1}$.

-The derivation of the QGDM relies on the model applying in the limit of rapid rotation and $E \ll 1$, a regime in which the scale separation is most pronounced between the fast and slow dynamics (recalling that the scale separation is $O(E^{1/2})$).
+The derivation of the QGDM relies on the model applying in the limit of rapid rotation and $E \ll 1$, a regime in which the scale separation is most pronounced between the fast and slow dynamics (recalling that the scale separation is $\mathcal{O}(E^{1/2})$).
 Thus, it is expected that this HMM method will be able to provide larger gains in efficiency for lower $E$ as more separation requires fewer solves.
-Results at the lowest $E = 10^{-7}$ show the largest efficiency gains for the system, with a speedup of roughly four times and a minimal relative error $< 10^{-3}$.
+Results at the lowest $E = 10^{-7}$ show the largest efficiency gains for the system, with a speedup of roughly \reva{six} times and a relative error $< 10^{-2}$.
 Extrapolating from this result implies that for even lower $E$, the gains in efficiency will improve.